stoolball-england/stoolball-org-uk/Documentation/RelatedItems.md

 ## Extensibility

-A `.relatedItems` property is added on the `.related-items` table which provides access to some of the internal methods used by the related items editor.
+The related items editor is highly customisable.
+A `.relatedItems` property is added on the `.related-items` table which provides access to some of the internal methods used by the editor.

-This allows for significant flexibility.
-For example, see `edit-tournament-matches.js` where it is used to support sorting items using drag and drop.
+For example, see `edit-tournament-matches.js` where support is added for:

+- custom fields in place of `.related-item__search`
+- custom validation
+- adding new items using an 'add another' button in place of `.related-items__create`
+- sorting items using drag and drop or the keyboard